-If you have a “me too” business with nothing really all that unique compared to what is already out there, you have a hill to climb.
-It will be harder to stand out and differentiate yourself from those businesses that are already established and have solid branding and credibility.
+If you have a “me too” business with nothing all that unique compared to what is already out there, you have a hill to climb.
+It will be harder to stand out and differentiate yourself from those already established businesses and have solid branding and credibility.

 A better approach is to do your due diligence to discover a niche where you can do something different or better.
-Or, you discover a need that isn't being met and you meet it.
+Or, you find out a need that isn’t being met, and you meet it.

 How much time do I have to spend managing the business?

 As much as you can.
 The more time you spend, the better the results you’ll enjoy.